 The network slice associated with the Alternative S-NSSAI is assumed in this specification to have NS-AoS to be covering at least the NS-AoS of the replaced network slice.

+NOTE X: It is recommended to use a network slice associated with the Alternative S-NSSAI that is able to support requirements for the services and any SLA that the replaced network slice supports.